hexagontk/hexagon/port_http_server/README.md

 Filters optionally take a pattern, causing them to be executed only if the request path matches that pattern.

 Before and after filters are always executed (if the route is matched).
-But any of them may stop the execution chain if halted.
+However, any of them may stop the execution chain if halted.

 If `halt()` is called in one filter, filter processing is stopped for that kind of filter (*before* or *after*).
 In the case of before filters, this also prevent the route from being executed (but